Crochet Shawl for Women Over 55: A Prayer Shawl to Wrap Someone You Love

 You can add tassels or fringe.

-Want more crochet shawl patterns?
+Want more shawl patterns?

 Nordic Trails Shawl